Sir James Montgomery, 1st Baronet: Life

 Montgomery was born at Macbie Hill in Peeblesshire in October 1721, the second son of William Montgomery, Sheriff-Depute of Peeblesshire, of Coldcoat or Macbie Hill, Peeblesshire.
 His mother was Barbara Rutherford, daughter of Robert Rutherford of Bowland, Stow, Midlothian.
 In Edinburgh he resided at Queensberry House on the Royal Mile and was its last resident as a private house.
 Here he famously had a black servant named "Hannibal".

 After schooling at the parish school at West Linton, Montgomery studied law at the University of Edinburgh, and was called to the Scottish bar on 19 February 1743.
 In 1748, after heritable jurisdictions had been abolished, he was appointed the first sheriff of Peebles under the new system.
 On 30 April 1760, thanks to the influence of his friend Robert Dundas, then newly appointed lord president, he succeeded Sir Thomas Miller, Lord Glenlee as Solicitor General for Scotland jointly with Francis Garden (1721–1793).

+In 1763 he purchased the Whim experimental farm (south of Penicuik) from the estate of the late Archibald Campbell, 3rd Duke of Argyll.
+He added a north wing to match the recent south wing, plus added a full storey in height.
+He employed James Robertson, a pupil of Capability Brown, to beautify the landscape.

 In 1764, he became sole solicitor-general, and in 1766 Lord Advocate in succession to Miller, to whose parliamentary seat for the Dumfries Burghs he succeeded also.